sokoly35/Data_science_portfolio/README.md

      - [Fake News Detector](https://github.com/sokoly35/Fake_news): Binary classification problem.
 An introduction to nlp including data preprocessing with regular expressions and tools like TfIdf.

      Tools: Scickit-learn, Pandas, Spacy, Re

+- ### Speech recognition

+     - [Speech Recognition using Hidden Markov Models](https://github.com/sokoly35/BSc_hmm_speech_recognition) My BCs thesis project repo.
+The aim was to analyze behavior of HMM models on observations in the presence of noise.
+The theory behind each step is detailed in article.pdf file.

+     Tools: Librosa, Searborn

+- ### Database

+     - [Veterinary Clinic simulation](https://github.com/sokoly35/bazy-danych-klinika-wet) simulating the data of example veterinary clinic, creating database and data analysis via MySQL.

+     Tools: MySQL, Pandas, Seaborn

 This repository and projects which it contains can be in progress.
 If any project don't have description so work is in progress.